 The standard architecture of conversational AI encompasses such technologies as:

 - Dialogue Manager (DM)

-- Machine learning (ML) and Deep neural networks (DNN).
+- Machine learning models (ML) and Deep neural networks (DNN).

-With these technologies, a scheme of conversational AI looks like that one.
-ASR (automatic speech recognition) takes the information input from the user in the form of text or audio and deciphers it into a machine-readable format.
+With these technologies, a scheme for implementing conversational AI looks like that one.
+ASR (automatic recognition of human speech) takes the information input from the user in the form of text or audio and deciphers it into a machine-readable format.
 Then, it transmits the input further to NLU (natural language understanding) to comprehend the core semantics of the text.

 Hereafter, the application uses DM (dialogue management) to identify the dialogue domain, comprehend sentences, and formulate the responses correspondingly.
 It converts them into a human-understandable format via NLG (natural language generation).

-To ensure more accurate responses, the application uses reinforced learning, one more technology that facilitates learning from past experience over time to deliver more solid answers to the users.
+To provide an appropriate response, the application uses reinforced learning, one more technology that facilitates learning from past experience over time to deliver more solid answers to the users.